 Wildlife is wild.
 While bison may seem like gentle giants and bears may look a little playful and cuddly, just remember this: it’s not the case!
 Do not approach wild animals, or try to pet or touch them.
 Keep this in mind not just in Glacier National Park, but in our refuge systems as well, and always follow the rules of the area you are visiting.
 For instance, when traveling along designated roads at the National Bison Range, you are not permitted to exit your vehicle.
 These rules are in place not just to keep visitors safe, but also for the safety of wildlife.

 Follow the recommended wildlife viewing guidelines.
 Let’s be honest, we’ve ALL been tempted to get just a little bit closer to snag that perfect photo.
 And while moving in 10 feet closer may help you land that perfectly framed Instagram photo, just don’t do it.
 Park regulations state that all visitors should stay at least 100 yards (the length of a football field) away from bears and at least 25 yards away from other large animals, including bison, elk, bighorn sheep, deer, moose and coyotes.
+It’s always encouraged to view wildlife from the safety of your car.

 Don’t trap them.
 Videos have been published showing bears and other wildlife pinned on bridges or feeling trapped on trails.
 If an animal feels trapped, it will become agitated.
 Try not to put yourself in a situation where you are more focused on taking photos or videos than you are on safety, and recognize when a situation can be handled more cautiously.